FLAK-ZOSO/Sista/docs/intro.rst

     std::ios_base::sync_with_stdio(false);

 This line will make I/O faster since we only use C++ standard input/output.
-You can read more about it `on Stack Overflow https://stackoverflow.com/questions/31162367/significance-of-ios-basesync-with-stdiofalse-cin-tienull`_.
+You can read more about it `on Stack Overflow <https://stackoverflow.com/questions/31162367/significance-of-ios-basesync-with-stdiofalse-cin-tienull>`_.

 .. code-block:: cpp

     ANSI::reset(); // Reset the settings

-This line of code will reset the ANSI settings of the terminal [#]_.
+This line of code will reset the ANSI settings of the terminal.

 .. code-block:: cpp

     std::cout << HIDE_CURSOR;

-This line of code will hide the cursor [#]_ to reduce that noisy flickering.
+This line of code will hide the cursor to reduce that noisy flickering.

 ℹ️ - You don't need to do this explicitly since the ``sista::Field`` class includes a private ``sista::Cursor`` object that will hide the cursor when the constructor is called.